Fale/ibm-techxchange-emea-24/README.md

-# demo.sap-install
+# IBM TechXchange EMEA 2024 Lab

-This repository contains demos for the `community.sap_install`collection and how to use this from [AWX](https://github.com/ansible/awx) or [Red Hat Ansible Controller](https://www.ansible.com/products/controller?hsLang=en-us)
+This repository contains the material for the IBM TechXchange 2024 lab.

-[Here](https://sap-linuxlab.github.io/demo.sap_install) is the full description how to use these playbooks
+[Here](https://fale.github.io/ibm-techxchange-emea-24) is the full description of the lab

+## Development

+### Documentation

+To test the documentation locally, this can be used:

+    podman run -p 4000:4000 -v $(pwd):/site:Z bretfisher/jekyll-serve